TRUE |ACTS OF |KINDNESS

 to create the most efficient and effective structure for moving the resources our communities need NOW.

-In a time when vulnerable communities are under attack, AK is creating new and innovative strategies for moving resources to the visionary social justice leaders who need them most.
+In a time when vulnerable communities are under attack, TAK is creating new and innovative strategies for moving resources to the visionary social justice leaders who need them most.

 ABOUT